Updated on July 11th, 2021, by Magdalena Korgul

-Given these points, in Agile model requirements focus on the smaller cycles that are part of Agile projects.
+Given these points, in the Agile project management methodology requirements focus on the smaller cycles that are part of Agile projects.
 Requirements management usually includes significant collaboration with customers from end to end.
-With this in mind, team members responsible for documentation need to analyze the requirements as they evolve, make sure that the new or modified ones don’t violate regulations, calculate metrics, write functional specifications and finally: take care about the progress reports.
+With this in mind, team members responsible for documentation need to analyze the requirements as they evolve, make sure that the new or modified ones don’t violate regulations, calculate metrics, write functional specifications and finally: take care of the progress reports.

 Requirements documentation in Jira